JoseAP89/CalificaTuProfesor/README.md

 ## Gibberish and Rude words detection

-The application has a functionality in which it detects gibberish and rude words in the following scenarios:
+The application has a functionality in which it detects gibberish and/or rude words in the following scenarios:<br>

-    * When rating a teacher in the comment field
+- When rating a teacher in the comment field
-    * When editing your commentary over the teacher's comment section
+- When editing your commentary over the teacher's comment section
-    * When adding the name, first and second lastname of a teacher
+- When adding the name, first and second lastname of a teacher
-    * When adding the name of the campus
+- When adding the name of the campus
-    * When adding the name of the university
+- When adding the name of the university

 If the detector finds those kind of words it blocks the process and inform you that those words are not allowed.